 In order to build and fly a nitro RC helicopter, you have to be very familiar with how nitro engines work.
 The following items are some basic terms & items you'll need to understand when operating a glow engine.

 Most people will only use 2 stroke nitro engines in their helicopter because of the impressive power to weight ratio.
-There are a few 4 stroke nitro engines out there so you should at least know a bit about them.
+There are still a few 4 stroke nitro engines out there so you should at least know a bit about them.

 The RC helicopter relies on its engine more than any other form of RC model.
 RC planes can glide in for a landing, RC cars and trucks simply coast to a stop and RC boats will continue to float if their engines quit.
 Helicopters on the other hand depend on engine power to stay in the air.

-nitro engine set ups in RC helicopters differ from any other RC model.
+This dependence on reliable power is key to understanding the unique ways nitro engine set-ups in RC helicopters differ from any other RC model.